 What is important to understand about both the Linux and BSD operating systems is that both of them were initially funded primarily by public tax payer dollars.
 The BSD project was at the University of California at Berkeley.
 Nearly all the funding therefore came from taxes paid by the citizens of the State of California with some help from the US federal tax payers.
 Linux Torvalds also points out that the only reason he was able to devote several years to creating the Linux operating system was that the citizens of Finland paid for his college education.
 In Finland, citizens can attend college for only $500 per year.
 Linus spent 8 years getting his Master’s Degree (and working on the operating system).
 So we really should thank the citizens of Finland for the fact that we all can now benefit from the world’s safest operating system.

 Microsoft and Apple take advantage of free open source operating systems

 There are many other examples of technological development paid for by the public.
 The entire Internet was built by public universities with public taxpayer dollars.
-The wireless WIFI system was also created using public taxpayer dollars.
+The wireless Wi-Fi system was also created using public taxpayer dollars.
 Even current development of open source programs is done largely by programmers at public universities who want to share code with programmers at other public universities.
 The only question is why any of us should continue to pay for products which were all created by our tax dollars.
 When products are created by the public, they ought to remain free and in the public domain.
-So there is something wrong with the current system of the public paying the costs and private monopolies taking the profits.
+There is clearly something wrong with the current system: the public pays the costs of technology development but private monopolies take the profits.